South Carolina

 South Carolina law permits a director to rely on guidance from religious figures within his or her faith tradition in the fulfillment of the director’s fiduciary duties.

-South Carolina generally requires charitable solicitation registration and only exempts entities that are not required to file Form 990, such as organizations classified as churches, religious orders, etc.
+South Carolina charitable solicitation law contains exemptions only for entities that are not required to file Form 990, such as organizations classified as churches, religious orders, etc.

 South Carolina does not require the submission of reviewed or audited financials as a condition of maintaining authorization to fundraise in the state.